-One thing is certain: if there is anything that makes victims of bullying at home more susceptible to bullying at school, it is in no way their fault and the impact needs to be taken just as seriously as any other form of childhood abuse.
+One thing is certain: if there is anything which makes victims of bullying at home more susceptible to bullying at school, it is in no way their fault.
+The impact of bullying needs to be taken just as seriously as any other form of childhood abuse.

-Many children who endure severe bullying – whether emotional or physical – are harmed by traumas that affect them for a lifetime during crucial developmental stages of their life.
-Indeed, many of the survivors I’ve spoken with tell me that bullying during childhood affected their self-esteem, their choice of relationship partners (interestingly, many of whom were narcissistic), and inevitably shaped their life-course trajectory.
-Research tells us that bully victims are at increased risk of decreased academic achievement, developing depression and anxiety and, if combined with factors such as abuse by parents, suicidal ideation.
+Many children who endure severe bullying – whether emotional or physical – are harmed by traumas which affect them for a lifetime during crucial developmental stages of their life.
+Indeed, many of the survivors I’ve spoken to tell me that childhood bullying affected their self-esteem, their choice of relationship partners (interestingly, many of whom were narcissistic), and inevitably shaped their life-course trajectory.
+Research confirms that bully victims are at an increased risk of decreased academic achievement, developing depression, anxiety and, if combined with factors such as abuse by parents, suicidal ideation.